-Review of Study Examining the Impacts of Plastics on Life Cycle Energy Consumption -- This study examines the energy and greenhouse gas emissions impacts of plastics and plastics packaging.
+Review of European Study Examining the Impacts of Plastics on Life Cycle Energy Consumption -- This study examines the energy and greenhouse gas emissions impacts of plastics and plastics packaging.
 One key finding is counter-intuitive, and the other confirms the study below.
 (Review the full study.)

 Review of LCI on 100% Postconsumer PET and LDPE Plastics -- The widely held belief is that recycled plastics have a reduced environmental footprint vs. their virgin counterparts.
 Science finally weighs in.
 (Review the full study.)